dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T212: Blind questioning can lead to chaos and undermine structure.
+### T212: Blindly questioning all authority without context can lead to chaos.

 |Support|
 |---|